Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics-edge/README.md

 # Adobe Analytics Edge

+{% hint style="warning" %}

+The AEP Analytics Edge mobile extension is currently in BETA.
+Use of this extension is by invitation only.
+Please contact your Adobe Customer Success Manager to learn more.

+{% endhint %}

 ## **Configure the Adobe Experience Platform Edge extension in** Experience Platform **Launch**

 1. In Experience Platform Launch, click the **Extensions** tab.